algao1/blurb/content/posts/gossip_glomers.md

 ![kafka_leaderless](/blurb/img/kafka_leaderless.png)

-We write our logs and committed offsets to share kv-stores so that read requests (`poll` or `list_committed_offsets`) can read from store if it doesn't own the key, or directly from memory otherwise.
+We write our logs and committed offsets to shared kv-stores so that read requests (`poll` or `list_committed_offsets`) can read from the store even if it doesn't own the key, or directly from memory otherwise.

-#### Leader
+#### Option 2: Forward to Leader

 In this case, we select one node to be the leader, and that node is solely responsible for executing all the commands.
 All other nodes are followers and relay both read and write requests to the leader.